Flexbox CSS ready

 Flex basis

-The initial main-axis item size used before grow and shrink are resolved.
+The starting main-axis size used before flex grow and flex shrink are resolved.

 References: